bm777/wsaver/README.md

  - [x] Brain :)

 #### Usage
 How to install requirements so that you can launch the UI.
+It is justs requests library for Pythonto enable request to dClimate API.

 ```pip3 install -r requirements.txt```